Most aquarists will happily debate water quality to the point of being obsessive. Water is, after all, the atmosphere on which your pets depend.

 Hard vs. Soft Water

-If your axolotl is living in water that is too soft, its color will fade, especially the shade of the gills.
+If your axolotl is living in that is too soft, its color will fade, especially the shade of the gills.
 This indicates your pet is suffering from temporary anemia.
-You will need to add salts to the water to increase the hardness.
+You will need to add salts to the to increase the hardness.

-Since these equations can be confusing, it’s best to find out in advance if the water in your area is hard or soft and consult with an experienced aquarist about the best corrective measures to test.
+Since these equations can be confusing, it’s best to find out in advance if the in your area is hard or soft and consult with an experienced aquarist about the best corrective measures to test.

 The variance in quality in this regard can be so extensive, there is no one set formula to “fix” the measurement.
 In general, however, soft tends to be more acidic and hard is more alkaline in terms of pH.

 Receive special offers, discounts, information about new releases, and more from Lolly Brown!
 Also gain access to a community of like-minded people with a wealth of information.